Introduction to controlling cherry shrimp population.

 This one sounds ridiculous but if your a mass breeder of shrimp you know this to be true, all of my tanks that are stuffed full of neocaridina have billions of baby shrimplets and plants.

-Cherry shrimp thrive in densely planted tanksOpens in a new tab., as they provide hiding spots and breeding grounds.
+Cherry shrimp thrive in densely planted tanks, as they provide hiding spots and breeding grounds.
 By removing some plants and decorations from your tank, you can reduce the number of available hiding places, making it more challenging for the shrimp to breed.

 This method can help slow down population growth while maintaining the aesthetic appeal of your aquarium.